Minnesota Weather: Historic December Storm Brings 2 Possible Tornadoes

 WCCO Meteorologist Chris Shaffer says the rest of Minnesota dealt primarily with wind issues, with gusts in excess of 85 mph.
 Most reported damage just involved trees.

-The weather warnings are now deep in Wisconsin late Wednesday night, but this wraparound storm will bring more precipitation to the metro in the overnight.

-It got to 54 degrees in Twin Cities late Wednesday night, but it’s below freezing in the Fargo/Moorhead area — providing a glimpse of what’s to come in the overnight and Thursday.
-Cold air will move in rapidly, causing flash freezing.
+It got to 54 degrees in Twin Cities late Wednesday night, but it was below freezing in the Fargo/Moorhead area.

-Strong winds interacting with falling snow will be main issue in the overnight.
-The winds are coming from the northwest, and will pick up and stay strong through Thursday, with gusts often over 40 mph.

-The warm energy from the storm will keep pushing farther north, but rain will transition to wet, heavy snow in parts of western and northern Minnesota to the tune of 2-4 inches, with near white-out conditions when it falls.
-The rain may also transition to snow closer to the Twin Cities, but it will likely just melt on contact.
+Temperatures will continue dropping through Thursday.
+The high in the Twin Cities will be a deceptive 30, since they already hit that in the morning hours and it will only get colder throughout the day.

 Below are previous weather updates: